john77th123/Pipeline/README.md

 # Unreal Engine Animation Exporter Plugin

 This project showcases the **Animation Exporter Plugin** and its use case within Unreal Engine.
 While Unreal Engine provides many tools to set up an in-editor animation pipeline, it lacks built-in features to effectively manage and export animation data.
-Animation exporters have long been a crucial part of the animation content integration process, and this plugin aims to fill that gap.
+Animation exporters have long been a crucial part of the animation content integration process, and this plugin aims to fill that gap in Unreal Engine Editor based animation pipeline.

 ---